paulboutin/pi-music-display/README.md

 - **Containerized Development:** Docker Compose is used to orchestrate both the Node.js and Python services.
 - **Automated Testing:** Tests written with Mocha (for Node.js) and pytest (for Python) ensure the endpoints and integrations work as expected.
 - **Configurable Environment:** A minimal ```.env``` file is used to define configuration variables (e.g., server PORT).

+## Tested Devices
+Currently tested on Raspberry Pi 1 and 5

+- **Raspberry Pi 1**: The Architecture doesn't support the needed python libraries needed.
+- **Raspberry Pi 5**: Works great with no issues.

 ## Local Development Setup